Nurture your creativity

 There isn’t a secret formula to unlocking creativity.
-It can come in a multitude of different forms and everything and anything can inspire.
+It can come in a multitude of different forms and everything and anything can inspire us.
 Whether you want to dip into the work of the French impressionists, be dazzled by some pop art or get lost in a little conceptualism, spending an hour or two in a different era is an inspiring way to pass the time.

 Taking time out to nurture your body and mind can work wonders.
 Immersing yourself in the great outdoors is an uplifting way to get the creative juices flowing.
 Nature and fresh air are good for the soul and a change of scenery can open your eyes to new ideas.
 When I’m out I like to look at everything around me – people, nature, houses, shop windows and so on.
-There’s so much wonder in our everyday lives to enjoy.
+There’s so much beauty and inspiration in our everyday lives to enjoy.

 Experiment with other forms of creativity

-Engaging in other forms of creativity, for example, a different medium or technique can be beneficial.
+Engaging in other forms of creativity, for example, a different medium or technique can also be beneficial.
 Experimenting can help us to view what we do from a fresh perspective and it’s fun to create without a brief or agenda.
 You may also find you benefit from meeting a fellow creative.
 Working alongside others enables us to share our creativity while helping one another along the way.
 Sometimes all it takes is a sidestep to see our work more clearly.